Putin says there will be no peace in Ukraine until goals are achieved, while offering rare details

 Putin has also demanded that Ukraine remain neutral — and not join the NATO alliance.

-“There will be peace when we will achieve our goals,” Putin said.
+“There will be peace when we will achieve our goals,” Putin said, repeating a frequent Kremlin line.

-The Kremlin has since repeatedly said that the “special military operation” in Ukraine will continue until those loosely defined goals are achieved.

-In addition to skipping his usual call-in show with ordinary Russians and his traditional session with reporters last year, Putin's annual state-of-the-nation address was delayed until February of this year.
-His last news conference was in 2021 amid U.S warnings that Russia was on the brink of sending troops into Ukraine.
+Putin's last news conference was in 2021 amid U.S warnings that Russia was on the brink of sending troops into Ukraine.
+He delayed his annual state-of-the-nation address was until February of this year.

-Along with to the fighting in Ukraine, the economy and social services are expected to be discussed at the news conference, Russian state journalists said.

-Putin's appearance is primarily aimed at a domestic audience and is a chance for him to personally resolve the problems of ordinary Russian citizens and reinforce his grip on power ahead of the March 17 election.
+Putin's appearance is primarily aimed at a domestic audience and is a chance for him to personally resolve the problems of ordinary Russian citizens ahead of the March 17 election.

-“For the majority of people, this is their only hope and possibility of solving the most important problems,” according to a state television news report on the Russia 1 channel.
+Putin fielded questions Thursday from a group of children in Russian-annexed Crimea concerned about the leaking roof and mold in their sports hall and a woman who addressed “my favorite president,” to complain about the spiking price of eggs.

+“I regret and apologize about that.
+A glitch in the work of the government” Putin told her, explaining that egg production has not matched demand and blaming the government for not increasing imports quickly enough.

 State media said that as of Wednesday, about 2 million questions for Putin had been submitted ahead of the broadcast.

-In 2021, Putin called a citizen who asked about water quality in the city of Pskov in western Russia and personally assured him he would order the government and local officials to fix the problem.

-Some Russian journalists, who lined up for hours in freezing temperatures to get into the venue, have donned traditional dress, including elaborate hats in order to catch Putin's attention.
+Journalists lined up for hours in freezing temperatures to get into the venue and some donned traditional dress, including elaborate hats in order to catch Putin's attention.
 Many journalists also hold placards, prompting the Kremlin to limit the size of signs they can carry during the news conference, which often lasts about four hours.

 Attendees must test for COVID-19 and flu before entering the news conference site.
 Putin enforced strict quarantine for visitors during the COVID-19 pandemic.

-Note: This story has been updated to correct that 244,000 is the number of troops who were called up to fight and are in Ukraine, not the total number there.